Program Accreditation

 • Fair-minded in evaluation

-• Honest in facing person bias
+• Honest in facing personal bias

 • Prudent in making judgments